-Above is an image of a typical ATX motherboard WITHOUT anything attached to it.
+Above is an image of a typical ATX motherboard WITHOUT anything attached.

 To understand what each of the different components on a motherboard does, I recommend reading this article: What Does a Motherboard Look Like?

-There are various sizes of motherboards commonly referred by their form factor name.
-There are 3 common motherboard form factors for commercial PCs and 1 common form factor for workstations:
+There are various sizes of motherboards commonly referred to by their form factor name.
+There are three common motherboard form factors for commercial PCs and one common form factor for workstations: